abhip07/python-DSA/README.md

 # python-DSA
-Data Structure and Algorithms in Python
+Data Structures and Algorithms in Python